-If you just moved to Chicago, and you don’t know anyone yet, having a roommate can be a great blessing.
+If you just moved to a new city, and you don’t know anyone yet, having a roommate can be a great blessing.

 You can quickly make friends and meet their friends.
 This will help you build your own social circle.
 Your new roommates can also show you around, and introduce you to the best spots in the city.